New Scheduling Tool for Faculty and Staff

 Microsoft’s Bookings with Me

-Microsoft’s “Bookings with Me” is now available as a tool for scheduling meetings, advising, and other one-on-one appointments.
+Microsoft’s “Bookings with Me” (EDIT: also known as Personal Bookings) is now available as a tool for scheduling meetings, advising, and other one-on-one appointments.
 This is designed to integrate with your Outlook calendar and produce an easy-to-use website for people to book time on your calendar.
 If you’re previously familiar with Microsoft Bookings, Bookings with Me is a streamlined tool better designed for an individual user to set up quickly.

 Problems or questions?